 Share Buybacks

 Companies buy back their shares at either market price or a higher price.
 This, in turn, can shoot up the stock price, which increases the net value of a company.
 However, it does not earn them money directly but rather improves their net value.
+When a company buys back its own shares, it’s essentially saying its stock is undervalued relative to what the business is actually earning.
+Return on Equity (ROE) → is one of the best metrics to judge whether that claim holds up — it shows how efficiently the company generates profit from its equity base.

 Block Deals